MicrosoftDocs/Devices-docs/surface/surface-portals.md

 - Select one or multiple devices to create service requests.
 - Track the real-time status of device repairs and transit times.

-When you add a Microsoft 365 tenant to the tool, Admin roles are granted more permissions, as shown in Table 1.
+When you add a Microsoft 365 tenant to the tool, Admin roles are granted more permissions, as shown in the following table.

 ### Microsoft Entra roles for Surface portals